 What Is a New York Tax Warrant?
 How to Avoid and Remove Tax Warrants

-Is the NY DTF threatening to issue a tax warrant?
+Is the NY DTF threatening to issue a tax warrant due to your tax debt?
 Is there already a tax warrant against you?
 This guide explains state tax warrants and how to get them removed.

 A NY tax warrant is a lien against your assets.
-It secures the state's interest in your assets when you owe tax debts.
+It secures the New York State Department's interest in your assets when you owe tax debts.
 Once a warrant is in place, the state can move forward with asset seizures and wage garnishments.
 If you sell assets while there is a NY State tax warrant against you, the state has the rights to the proceeds from the sale.

 How Do NY State Tax Warrants Work?